Build and handling

 Autofocusing speeds are pretty high, especially in daylight or well-lit conditions.
 It's rare for the kit lens to hunt around to acquire focus, and rarer still for it to present a false confirmation of focus.
 Speeds do drop a little in lower light conditions, but it's only when it gets very dark that the lens struggles to focus at all.

 It's worth bearing in mind, though, that focusing speeds drop significantly when using Live View, so it's only really recommended you use that if you're shooting something stationery, or you're shooting from an awkward angle and can't compose using the viewfinder.
+This is where mirrorless rivals definitely have the edge.

 Changing the AF point is very simple.
 All you'll need to do is press the directional arrow keys to move around to the point you need.
 As the central AF point is cross-type, it is more sensitive than the others, so you may find it beneficial to focus and recompose in certain situations, or, if you're just aiming for speed.